stealsocks/personal-site-things/content/lists.md

 #### Talks
 Technical talks, speculative visions, video essays, guy/girl talking to a camera.
 Usually as a Youtube or Vimeo link; personal commentary encouraged.
 I've only seen [one example](https://www.btbytes.com/Talks-I-liked.html) so far, so please make your own.

+#### Starterpack
+Uncategorised collection of all the media that has shaped you, from [Aaron Lewis](https://aaronzlewis.com/starterpack/).

 ## Quality